anneschuth/anneschuth.github.io/_publications/nusselder2009helping.md

 ---
 layout: publication
+type: inproceedings
+key: nusselder2009helping
-author: "Nusselder, A. and Peetz, H. and Schuth, A. and Marx, M."
+author: "Arjen Nusselder and Maria-Hendrike Peetz and Anne Schuth and Maarten Marx"
 booktitle: "Proceeding of the 18th ACM conference on Information and knowledge management"
 date: "2009-01-01"
 keywords: ""